Hanyloick/EventTrackerProject/README.md

 # Lessons Learned

-I learned how to utilize REST(representational state transfer) APIs in postman<br> to test Repository, Service, and Controller method implementatons.
+I learned how to test REST(representational state transfer) APIs in postman<br> to test Repository, Service, and Controller method implementatons.